mczph/Herodotus/docs/plots/plot.en_us.md

 Voices, countless voices were whispering in my head.

-I pretended I didn't hear them, then open opened my eyes.
+I pretended I didn't hear them, then opened my eyes.

 It was like I was woken up from a giant dream, I pinched myself hard on my left arm.